MCInversion/ICG_Painter2023/README.md

 ```
 python ICGPaint.py
 ```
-.
+in the repo root directory.
 You should see the main tkinter window appear with an empty image.

 The current outline of the GUI is: